crised/fendCapstone/README.md

 ## Overview
 This project shows most of the concepts I've learn
+It has an additional feature that calculates the duration of the trip.

 ## Front end
 It uses Webpack, sass, and babel among other projects.